dinateimouri/gps-trajectories-data-preprocessing/README.md

 multithreading.py module is utilized to accelerate the processing of multiple labeled CSV files simultaneously.
 The main control flow and execution are managed in the main.py file.

-For more details on the research behind this code, check out my thesis [here](https://lnkd.in/diu_Y9sp).